-We added a feature to Genesis R&D — Attributes — to help you track specific properties in your Ingredients and Recipes in order to comply with mandatory labeling laws for bioengineered (BE) material (January 2020), and/or for voluntary product claims (vegan, gluten-free, etc.).
+The Attributes feature in Genesis R&D Foods was designed to help you track specific properties in your Ingredients and Recipes in order to comply with mandatory labeling laws for bioengineered (BE) material (January 2020), and/or for voluntary product claims (vegan, gluten-free, etc.).
 Genesis R&D comes with the BE attribute ready to use, so this blog will cover that specifically, although the same principles can be applied to user-added attributes.

 Tracking Attributes at the Ingredient Level

 - Open an Ingredient and select the Attributes tab.
 You will see Bioengineered.

 - Select one of the following under Qualifies:

 • Red no symbol = no, this does not qualify.